 The main treatment for PPP is to avoid anything that triggers the attacks.
 You might have to make some changes to your or your child’s diet or exercise routine.
 But medicines can also help control the balance of potassium in your body.
 Specific treatments vary based on the cause of PPP.

 People with hypoKPP can also take the drug acetazolamide (Diamox) to keep potassium levels in balance.
-The FDA hasn’t approved this medicine for the treatment of PPP, but your doctor may suggest it if she thinks it will help you.
+The FDA hasn’t approved this medicine for the treatment of PPP, but your doctor may suggest it if they think it will help you.

 Potassium supplements can also help prevent attacks of hypoKPP.
 A diuretic, also called a water pill, can help your kidneys hold on to more potassium.
 Examples of potassium-sparing diuretics: include spironolactone (Aldactone) and triamterene (Dyrenium).